Blog: Attention, Prof: You need a data steward for your team.

 For attribution, please cite this work as:

 Schöbitz, Lars.
 2024.
 “Attention, Prof: You Need a Data Steward for Your Team.”
-Global Health Engineering Blog. external pagehttps://doi.org/10.5281/zenodo.8318442.
+Global Health Engineering Blog. external page https://doi.org/10.5281/zenodo.8318442.

 JavaScript has been disabled in your browser